longvu186/DataViz/README.md

 **WARNING: THE APP IS REALLY FRAGILE (like my heart) SINCE IT'S NOT COMPLETE YET.
 EDIT FILES AT YOUR OWN RISK**

+## The app requires FFMpeg in order to export videos.
+Please install it here: https://ffmpeg.org/download.html

 Instructions are now included within the application.
 Please read the instructions carefully.

 >Made with Matplotlib and Kivy (and tears, due to the bugs)